30th-31st May 2026 - time to get your dream home started!

 Not only that, but security, energy efficiency and maintenance are also factors that come into play when choosing a front door.
 “It’s important to consider how much upkeep you are willing to commit to and be clear and educated on how your chosen material performs over time with exposure,” says Elizabeth Assaf, cofounder of Urban Front.

 Naturally, a design-led front door is likely to cost you more money than a standard design – while functionality and overall quality will be reflected in the price, too.
-Here I give the rundown of the best front door options available and what you should expect to budget for the varying products and materials.
+Here we’re looking at the most popular front door options, which design could work best for you, and what you should expect to budget for the different products and materials.

 If you want a design that enhances the charm and character of your property, wooden doors can add value and kerb appeal.
 Timber is a timeless material that can suit a range of architectural styles, from contemporary through to heritage homes.
 It’s strong and durable, too, so it delivers on multiple fronts.